EndPointCorp/end-point-blog/2020/11/27/svelte.html.md

 And that's it for now.
 These are the features that called my attention as I dove into Svelte for the first time.
 Of course, Svelte offers many other features that I didn't discuss here like:

 - [Two way data binding](https://svelte.dev/tutorial/text-inputs) (for input elements in forms and even between components).
-- [Handling and dispatching DOM and custom events](https://svelte.dev/tutorial/dom-events) (to keep the flow of data through the component hierarchy clean).
+- [Handling and dispatching DOM and custom events](https://svelte.dev/tutorial/dom-events) (to keep the flow of data through the component hierarchy clean and obvious).
 - [Transitions](https://svelte.dev/tutorial/transition) and [Animations](https://svelte.dev/tutorial/animate) (which in Svelte are built in, first class citizens).
 - [Component composition](https://svelte.dev/tutorial/slots) (traditional nesting and via slots)
 - [Global application state management](https://svelte.dev/tutorial/writable-stores) (a la [Vuex](https://vuex.vuejs.org/) or [Redux](https://redux.js.org/)).